Woseseltops/thesapling-website/devlogs/music.md

 ---

-The solution came from an unexpected direction: during experimentation with ambient background music to get into a more productive mood (which by the way didn't work for me), I noticed that they often used a slideshow of pretty nature photos as 'background visuals'.
+The solution came from an unexpected direction: during experimentation with ambient background music to get into a more productive programming mood (which by the way didn't work for me), I noticed that ambient music videos on Youtube often used a slideshow of pretty nature photos as 'background visuals'.
 Would it also work the other way around?
 If nature makes a good background visual for ambient music, is ambient music good background music for nature visuals?

-Accepting this, and thus giving up hummable melodies in favor of long slow notes to evoke a relaxed feeling in the listener, was a slow process, but ultimately lead to a second discovery: a lot of ambient music rarely changes chords.
-Instead, all notes throughout the whole ambient piece are from the same musical scale.
-This is convenient, because a general (and oversimplified) rule of thumb is that two pieces of music that use notes from the same scale will always sound good together.
-Creating an ambient sounding procedural soundtrack could simply be a matter of creating a large pool of musical fragments that only use notes from the same scale, and mixing them at random.
-How well this works is exemplified by the project (http://inbflat.net)['In B Flat'] (which, as the name suggests, uses B Flat as this one scale).
+Accepting this - and thus giving up hummable melodies in favor of long slow 'ambient' notes to evoke a relaxed feeling in the listener - was a slow process, but ultimately lead to a second discovery: a lot of ambient music rarely changes chords.
+Instead, all notes throughout the whole song are from the same musical scale.
+This is convenient, because a general (and oversimplified) rule of thumb is that two pieces of music that use notes from the same musical scale will always sound good together.
+Creating an ambient sounding soundtrack could simply be a matter of creating a large pool of musical fragments that only use notes from the same scale, and mixing them at random.
+How well this works is exemplified by the project [In B Flat](http://inbflat.net) (which, as the name suggests, uses B Flat as this one scale).

 ---